 Today, I would like to teach you some flea market tips for network marketers.
-These are tips you can use to generate leads and sales by setting up a boot at your local flea market.
+These are tips you can use to generate leads and sales by setting up a booth at your local flea market.

-Before we get too deep into the training, I would suggest that you take out your distributor agreement and read it, or call your company support office, to find out if you are allowed to promote your products and business opportunity at flea markets.
+Before we get too deep into the training, I would suggest that you take out your distributor agreement right now and read it, or call your company support office, to find out if you are allowed to promote your products and business opportunity at flea markets.

 Additionally, most flea markets are very inexpensive to set up at.
 Most flea markets cost $10 to $20 to set up for a day.
 This makes it an effective and low cost marketing strategy to build your MLM Business.

 What should you bring with you to set up?
 Here are some things you should bring when you go to the flea market to promote your MLM or direct sales business: products samples, name tags, candles, candy, pens, paper, prizes, a sheet or table cloth for the table, sign, bottled water, chairs, product displays, breath mints, your appointment book, and lots of business cards.

 Listed below, I would like to share some of my favorite tips for having a successful outing at the flea market.

 # 1 Have a Way to Collect Names by Doing a Raffle

 Your primary goal at the flea market is to collect names, phone numbers, and emails.
 One of the best ways to do that is to have a raffle to give away some free product samples.

 You can have people put their business card in your raffle container, or they can fill out a simple questionnaire.

 Another way to get people’s contact information is to give away a free sample in exchange for the person’s name, phone numbers and email.